 The top league in England is known simply as the Football League.
 It consists of 48 teams and is divivded into two Divisons of 24 teams, each known simply as the First Division and the Second Division.
 The First Division is the top flight of English football with Second Division being the next leg down.
 Below the Second Division are the Northen and Southern Leagues and below them are other smaller regional leagues.
 There is (as there is "here") a system of promotion and relgation were teams from that finish at the top of the lower leagues are sent up to the league above them and teams at the bottom are sent below.

 The top league in Kemr is Lla Lig di Gemr; it is more or less orginized the same way as the Football League in England except that it has fewer teams (40 20 in Each Division)

 The top teams in England are based in the London area while the top teams in Kemr are in the northern provinces of the country, many of them centered around the cities of Mafyc and Sedan (*roughly* Manchester and Liverpool "Here" unless anyone has any better ideas).
 This includes one of the most famous football clubs in the world, CF Mafyc Ynid.
 (BP, [http://groups.yahoo.com/group/conculture/message/36230 362300).

-In North America, Football and Rugby are played Throughout the NAL, Louisianne, New Francy and Oregon.
-While AC, Montrei and Alyeska are mostly Football playing.
-In the NAL and Lousianne while both codes are popular, Rugby has a slight Edge which beacomes less slight the Further south you go.
-Football and Rugby were both eaqually popular in FC, and continue to be so in Both the NAL Provinces and South Florida.
-Tejas plays a game that is very differnt from either game.
+In North America, Football and Rugby are played throughout the NAL, Louisianne, New Francy and Oregon, while AC, Montrei and Alyeska are mostly Football playing.
+In the NAL and Lousianne, while both codes are popular, rugby (specifically rugby league) has a slight edge which becomes less slight the further south in each country.
+Football and Rugby were both equally popular in FC, and continue to be so in both the NAL Provinces and South Florida.
+Tejas plays a game that is very different from either game.
 (BP, 36192)

 (still working here...
 Ferko)